Q0k0LaTe/Fortune-Teller/README.md

 1. Visit the website
 2. Click on the crystal ball
 3. Your mystical fortune will appear below the crystal ball
+4. Enjoy the magical sound effects!

 ### Adding a Fortune
 1. Click the "Add Your Own Fortune" button
 2. Enter your fortune (minimum 10 characters)
 3. Click "Submit Fortune"
 4. Your fortune is now part of the collection!

+### Sound Controls
+- Click the sound icon in the bottom-right corner to toggle audio on/off
+- Your sound preference will be remembered for future visits

 ## 📱 Mobile Support